What Is Ebstein Anomaly?

 Doctors may recommend an electrophysiology study (EP study) when there are serious abnormal heart rhythms.
 During this study, ablation (freezing or burning) can get rid of electrical pathway fibers that make the heart beat too fast.

-Babies with Ebstein anomaly need care from a pediatric cardiologist (a doctor who specializes in treating heart problems) because the heart's pumping ability may fall short as the child grows.
+Babies with Ebstein anomaly need care from a pediatric cardiologist (a doctor who diagnoses and treats children's heart problems) because the heart's pumping ability may fall short as the child grows.
 The doctor will recommend treatment that is tailored to a child's needs.

 Many children whose Ebstein anomaly was corrected by surgery can be as active as other kids.